johnsonjh/dps8m-proxy/README.md

 ### Stats

-It is also considerably simpler than the legacy version (per [`scc`](https://github.com/boyter/scc)):
+The new `proxy` program is considerably simpler than its legacy predecessor (code statistics provided by [`scc`](https://github.com/boyter/scc)):

 <table id="scc-table">